Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Applications

 \subsection{Image tracks of a moving source}

 We will first study the images of a source moving in the equatorial plane behind the lens.
-Such sources can include stars or other transits whose orbit (almost) intersects with the observer-lens axis and whose angular velocity is appreciable so that observation of the motion becomes possible, e.g., some S stars around Sgr A*.
+Such sources can include stars or other transits whose orbit (almost) intersect with the observer-lens axis and whose angular velocity is appreciable so that observation of the motion becomes possible, e.g., some S stars around Sgr A*.

-In Fig. \ref{fig:sstarmotion}, we assume that the source is located at some representative radius of the S star orbits, and plot the location of the GL image of this source as it moves across.
-Since we only work in a WDL, basically the section of the trajectory that we can treat looks almost a straight line if there was no lens.
-We assume that this straight line satisfies the parametric relation $\delta\phi=\delta_0+\delta\theta$ where $\delta_0$ takes a few values $10^{-5\prime\prime},10^{-3\prime\prime},10^{-1\prime\prime}$ and $\delta\theta$ runs from $-10^{\prime\prime}$ to $10^{\prime\prime}$ in Fig. \ref{fig:sstarmotion} in order to compute the corresponding image locations.
+In Fig. \ref{fig:sstarmotion}, we assume that the source is located at some representative radial distance of the S star orbits, and plot the location of the GL image of this source as it moves across.
+Since we are working within a WDL, basically the section of the trajectory that we can treat looks almost a straight line if there was no lens.
+We assume that this straight line satisfies the parametric relation $\delta\phi=\delta_0+\delta\theta$ where $\delta_0$ takes on a few values $10^{-5\prime\prime},10^{-3\prime\prime},10^{-1\prime\prime}$ and $\delta\theta$ runs from $-10^{\prime\prime}$ to $10^{\prime\prime}$ in Fig. \ref{fig:sstarmotion} in order to compute the corresponding image locations.

 It is seen that when $\delta_0$ is relatively small, i.e for the $\delta_0=10^{-3\prime\prime},\,10^{-5\prime\prime}$ cases, the images of a source moving along a straight line in the backend also form two straight tracks on the celestial sphere.
-This means in this parameter setting, the effect of the spacetime spin is not important in determining the apparent angles of the images.
+This indicates that in this parameter setting, the effect of the spacetime spin is not important in determining the apparent angles of the images.
 When $\delta_0$ is larger (i.e., $10^{-1^\prime\prime}$) however, the image tracks deviate from straight lines at some point of $\delta\theta$ or $\delta\phi$.
 This is indeed the value of $\delta\theta$ and $\delta\phi$ such that the critical $a_c=1/2$, the value we set for the spacetime spin when plotting this figure.
 This sharp derivation from straight lines of the tracks can be used as a characteristic observable of $a_c$.